cfjedimaster/raymondcamden2020/_posts/2022/03/04/2022-03-04-working-with-algolias-crawler.md

 I've been using [Algolia](https://www.algolia.com) on my blog for a while now.
 It's an *excellent* search solution for the Jamstack and I absolutely recommend it, especially for sites where the size means [Lunr](https://lunrjs.com/) may not be appropriate.
 While I like Algolia a lot, I haven't really dug terribly deep into it.
 I went through multiple iterations of my implementation here to help deal with the size of my content and so forth, but outside of that, I kept the actual [search](/search) experience nice and simple.
 This week, I gave a talk at the [Jamstack_Berlin](https://www.meetup.com/de-DE/jamstack_berlin/events/282051742/) user group on search options for the Jamstack and that's got me thinking more about both Lunr and Algolia.
 One of the things I've wanted to play with for quite some time is their [Crawler](https://www.algolia.com/products/search-and-discovery/crawler/) product.
 While I didn't have time to research it before the presentation, I've had time to check it out and I thought I'd share my findings.

 Before I begin, note that this feature is not available on the free tier.
 I think that's totally fair as it's really powerful and flexible (as I hope you'll see below), but I just wanted to be sure my readers were aware.
-Honestly, it's a bit hard to tell from their [pricing page](https://www.algolia.com/pricing/) that Crawler isn't available for free, so please keep that in mind.
+Honestly, it's a bit hard to tell from their [pricing page](https://www.algolia.com/pricing/) that Crawler isn't available for free, so please keep that in mind. <strong>I missed this, but there is a free version of this for open source projects, one already being used by many projects.
+This is called DocSearch and you find out more here: <a href="https://docsearch.algolia.com/">https://docsearch.algolia.com/</a></strong>

 ## Getting Started